geekinks/GeekInk-Fullstack-Mastery-Roadmap/README.md

 #### Goal:

-Help developers with some experience (1-2 years) level up their skills by building real-world, production-ready applications.
+Help developers from zero expreiance level up their skills by building real-world, production-ready applications.
-Who is it for?
-Intermediate developers who want to tackle more complex, industry-grade projects.
+Who is it for? bigginers developers who want to tackle more complex, industry-grade projects.

 #### Approach: